284: No Such Thing As Salty Yeti Bones

 You'd still have, apparently, just you'd have two players left over kicking each other in the shin really hard at the other end of the pitch.

-So, people used to wear sharpened boots with spikes on them to really get that shin kick as good as it can be.
+So then people used to wear sharpened boots with spikes on them to really get that shin kick as good as it can be.

-And then they would wear white trousers to show off the blood.
+Yeah, and then they would wear white trousers to show off the blood.
 This was a mark of

-this is the English school system at its best, basically.
+this is the English English school system at its best, basically.
 Although, actually, so, and then rugby moved to France and to other countries.

 And in the late 19th century in France, once we did have rules,